graphql/graphql-spec/spec/Section 6 -- Execution.md

 ### Errors and Non-Nullability

-If an error is thrown while resolving a field, it should be treated as though the field returned {null}, and an error must be added to the {"errors"} list in the response.
+If an error is raised while resolving a field, it should be treated as though the field returned {null}, and an error must be added to the {"errors"} list in the response.

-If the result of resolving a field is {null} (either because the function to resolve the field returned {null} or because an error occurred), and that field is of a `Non-Null` type, then a field error is thrown.
+If the result of resolving a field is {null} (either because the function to resolve the field returned {null} or because an error occurred), and that field is of a `Non-Null` type, then a field error is raised.
 The error must be added to the {"errors"} list in the response.

 If the field returns {null} because of an error which has already been added to